dd2480-spring-2025-group-1/assignment-2/README.md

 ### Static Syntax Check

+The static syntax check is done by executing the `run_linter_check` function which is called in the CI servers processing pipeline in the main function.
+The `run_linter_check` function executes a check with flake8 on the respective target folder with flags to only look for E9,F63,F82,F7 errors, which we deemed as indicating of potential syntax errors.

+Unit testing is performed by running the linting check on a series of fixture folders in the tests folder.
+Some folders contain code that should pass the check without triggering any errors and others contain code that are supposed to trigger the various errors we are checking for.
+The output of flake8 is then checked to make sure it contains certain keywords that indicate right behaviour.

 ### Testing

 Testing was implemented with the _unittest_ python library.
 Each function has its respective unittests in the _tests_ folder in order to test the functionality in a minimal way.
 The CI main function pipeline executes the `run_tests` function which in turn runs the shell command that initializes the tests inside a target folder and stores the output given after execution.